JamesSaxon/dist_analysis/README.md

   but the json and geojson contain fairly broad descriptions of district demographics,
     partisanship, spatial scores, population deviations, and so forth.

-The full simulation came to around 30k maps, for each of the 11 core states.
+The full simulation came to around 30k maps, for each of the 11 core states;
+  adding in the power diagrams for the full country, it is about 55 GB of raw data.
 It was computationally inefficient to load each of these individually.
-I therefore used the excellent json manipulation library [`jq`](https://stedolan.github.io/jq/manual/) to combine these into single files.
+I therefore used the excellent json manipulation tool [`jq`](https://stedolan.github.io/jq/manual/) to combine these into single files.
 The jq scripts are as follows: